-The mission of the Homeless Children’s Education Fund (HCEF) is to advance the education of children and youth experiencing homelessness, guiding them to be productive, empowered citizens.
-As a national model for addressing the educational needs of unstably-housed children and youth, HCEF leads a collaborative effort among regional partners by providing educational programs and services in Allegheny County and advocating for policy and system improvement.
+The mission of the Homeless Children’s Education Fund (HCEF) is to advance the education of children and youth experiencing homelessness in Southwestern PA, guiding them to be productive, empowered citizens.

 We believe that . . .

-- All people have equal intrinsic worth and are deserving of respect.
+- All people have intrinsic value, unique gifts, and deserve respect.

 - Homelessness is a condition, not an identity.

-- Parents are critical partners in their children’s education.
+- Parents and families are critical partners in their children’s education.

 - Every community is responsible for eliminating homelessness.